Bitkub Coin Achieves Self Reported Market Capitalization of $154.19 Million (KUB)

 Buying and Selling Bitkub Coin

-It is usually not presently possible to buy alternative cryptocurrencies such as Bitkub Coin directly using U.S. dollars.
-Investors seeking to acquire Bitkub Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitkub Coin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Bitkub Coin directly using US dollars.
+Investors seeking to trade Bitkub Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitkub Coin using one of the exchanges listed above.

 Receive News & Updates for Bitkub Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitkub Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.